What Are The Two Types Of Shapes

 Organic Shapes:

 In contrast, organic shapes are the antithesis of the rigid world of geometry.
 They are the shapes of leaves, the meandering paths of rivers, and the contours of stones worn by time.
 These shapes are rarely uniform; they twist, turn, and curve in unpredictable ways, providing a glimpse into the randomness of the natural world.
-They are the shapes that Henri Matisse cut into his colourful paper collages and that Georgia O’Keeffe magnified in her large-scale flower paintings.
+They are the shapes that Henri Matisse cut into his colorful paper collages and that Georgia O’Keeffe magnified in her large-scale flower paintings.

 Organic shapes are free-flowing and spontaneous.
 They can be found in the imperfections that make artworks feel alive and human.
 In these shapes, viewers often find the comfort of the familiar, a connection to the world that exists beyond human control.
 Organic shapes can communicate growth, change, and the irregularities that are intrinsic to life.